aaronchu357/stock-portfolio-app/README.md

 # Stock Portfolio README

 ## Information
 The root of this directory house all files for the server and the client.
-For the code in the frontend: `cd frontend`.
+For the frontend code: `cd frontend`.

 ## Setup
 If you want to run this on your local environment be sure to already have postgresql installed and run: